-Kevin Burns is party to an employment agreement with us that will become effective upon the effectiveness of the registration statement of which this prospectus is a part.
+Kevin Burns is party to an employment agreement with us that became effective in August 2019.
 This employment agreement has no specific term and constitutes at-will employment.
-Mr. Burns' current annual base salary is \$385,000, which will be reviewed annually and will be subject to change from time to time by our board of directors in its discretion.
+Mr. Burns' current annual base salary is \$385,000, which will be reviewed annually and is subject to change from time to time by our board of directors in its discretion.
 Mr. Burns is also eligible to receive an annual bonus based upon the achievement of business metrics established by our board of directors or our compensation committee and subject to the terms of any applicable incentive compensation plan.
-Mr. Burns's current target bonus is 60% of his base salary and is subject to review and change from time to time by our board of directors in its discretion.
+Mr. Burns' current target bonus is 60% of his base salary and is subject to review and change from time to time by our board of directors in its discretion.
 Mr. Burns is also entitled to participate in all employee benefit plans and vacation policies in effect for our employees.

 Pursuant to his employment agreement, in the event that Mr. Burns' employment is terminated by us without cause, as such term is defined in his employment agreement, or if Mr. Burns terminates his employment for good reason, as such term is defined in his employment agreement, and if he executes a separation and release agreement, we will be obligated to (i) pay him a cash severance payment equal to the sum of 12 months of his then-current base salary and the amount of any bonus earned in respect of the prior fiscal year that would have been paid if his employment had not been terminated, and (ii) if he elects healthcare continuation coverage under the law known as "COBRA," pay up to 12 monthly payments equal to the monthly employer contribution that we would have made to provide health insurance to Mr. Burns if he had remained employed by us.
-If Mr. Burns' employment with us is terminated by us without cause or Mr. Burns terminates his employment for good reason either 3 months before or during the 12-month period after a change of control, and if he executes a separation and release agreement, we will be obligated to (i) pay him a lump-sum cash severance payment equal to the sum of 18 months of his then-current base salary and the amount of any bonus earned in respect of the prior fiscal year that would have been paid if his employment had not been terminated, (ii) accelerate all of his unvested equity awards as of the later of (A) the date of termination or (B) the effective date of a separation and release agreement, and (iii) if he elects healthcare continuation coverage under the law known as "COBRA," pay up to 18 monthly payments equal to the monthly employer contribution that we would have made to provide health insurance to Mr. Burns if he had remained employed by us.
-In addition, in the event of a change in control and provided that Mr. Burns is still employed by us, 100% of Mr. Burns' unvested restricted stock outstanding as of the date of this prospectus will become vested in full.
+If Mr. Burns' employment with us is terminated by us without cause or Mr. Burns terminates his employment for good reason either 3 months before or during the 12-month period after a change of control, and if he executes a separation and release agreement, we will be obligated to (i) pay him a lump-sum cash severance payment equal to the sum of 18 months of his then-current base salary and the amount of any bonus earned in respect of the prior fiscal year that would have been paid if his employment had not been terminated, (ii) accelerate all of his unvested equity awards as of the later of (A) the date of termination or (B) the effective date of a separation and release agreement, and (iii) if he elects healthcare continuation coverage under the law known as "COBRA," pay up to 18 monthly payments equal to the monthly employer contribution that we would have been paid if his unvested earned of a separation and release agreement, and (iii) if he elects healthcare continuation coverage under the law known as "COBRA," pay up to 18 monthly payments equal to the monthly employer contribution that we would have made to provide health insurance to Mr. Burns if he had remained employed by us.
+In addition, in the event of a change in control and provided that Mr. Burns is still employed by us, 100% of Mr. Burns' unvested restricted stock outstanding will become vested in full.